joshwood97/LinkedList/README.md

 Given pointer to the head node of a linked list, the task is to reverse the linked list.
 This has to be done by reversing the list by changing links between nodes.

+This soltion will have a time and space compexity of O(n)

 For example:

 Input : Head of following linked list